oddbit/tanam/docs/install.md

 # How do I get Tanam
 Setting up Tanam for the first time requires a bit of Firebase knowledge.
+The easiest way to get started is to clone the [tanam-starter](https://github.com/oddbit/tanam-starter) repository and just update the Firebase configuration from *step 6* below.

 ## Firebase console
 First, you need to set some things up in the [Firebase console](https://console.firebase.google.com/).